middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 *   Davis Library (exceptions may be made for specific locations)
 *   Bread Loaf campus (exceptions may be made for specific locations)

-Faculty and staff with private offices or faculty and staff who share an office may bring their registered dogs to work during business hours only, so long as they follow these steps for approval:
+Faculty and staff with private offices or faculty and staff who share an office may bring their registered dogs to work during [standard business hours](https://handbook.middlebury.edu/pages/ii-ug-college-policies/employee/employment/scheduling-hours-operation/) only, so long as they follow these steps for approval:

 a.
 The dog owner must first obtain permission from their supervisor/department chair/VP by completing Part I of the [approval and registration form](/assets/dog-at-work-registration-form_2022.pdf).
 To be eligible for approval, employees must have a private office.
 With the approval of a supervisor/department chair/VP, two employees who share a single office may be permitted to register their dog.
 However, only one dog is permitted in a single office at any given time.